Director of Bands

 Mr. White is a graduate of the University of Tennessee where he completed his undergraduate degree in Instrumental Music Education and a graduate of Concordia University where he completed his masters degree in Educational Leadership.
 While in college, Mr. White served as the Drum Major of the Pride of the Southland Marching Band in 2010.

 Mr. White is a member of MTSBOA, Tennessee Music Education Association, Tennessee Bandmasters Association, and the National Association for Music Education.

-When not in the band room, Mr. White enjoys spending time with his wife, Katelynn and their two dogs, Sadie and Mr. Tim Bowling.
+When not in the band room, Mr. White enjoys spending time with his wife, Katelynn, newborn daughter, Ella, and their two dogs, Sadie and Mr. Tim Bowling.

 Alex Sears is entering his 4th year as Assistant Director of Bands at Siegel High School.
 He is responsible for teaching Concert Band, Symphonic Band, Wind Ensemble, General Music, Jazz Band, Jazz Lab Band, and AP Music Theory.
 Prior to his appointment at Siegel, Mr. Sears was Director of Bands at Eagleville School for one year, Assistant Director of Bands at Eagleville School and Whitworth-Buchanan Middle School for one year, and Director of Bands at Marshall County High School in Lewisburg, TN, for two years.
 He has served on staff with a number of local bands including the Siegel High School Band, Munford High School Band, Columbia Central High School Band, and the Livingston Academy High School Band.